codefenix-ConChaos/ans2html/README.md

   leading to mixed results for box and line drawing characters, especially on mobile browsers.

+  Blinking text is achieved using keyframes, setting the color:hsla propery in CSS.

+  The `<head>` tags, `<body>` tags, and outer `<html>` tags are all intentionally left out of the resulting HTML, since they're not needed for my specific purposes.
+One could easily add them if wanted.

 **Usage:**

   `cscript ans2html.vbs path_to_ansi.ans path_to_html.html [page_title]`